 In the spring of 2015, an exhibition was held in the street where Annemie has lived.
 It was made in cooperation with an educational project of school children interviewing persons who had been a child during the war in the same neighborhood.
 During the summer, this exhibition was on display at the memorial site of Westerbork, the Dutch transit camp.

-The National Holocaust Museum's exhibition has been extended
+The National Holocaust Museum's exhibition is closed

 March 2017: exhibition at the National Holocaust Museum